 Affiliate Links

-There are other options out there of course, so it is really up to you, that is why I always list down the ISBN numbers which make it easier to search for the book if you do not know how to input the Japanese title.
+There are other options out there for purchasing the books, so it is really up to you, that is why I always list down the ISBN numbers which make it easier to search for the book if you do not know how to input the Japanese title.

 Hi!
 I love Japanese sewing books too!
 So glad I found your blog!
 I have a small fabric store in Alabama.
 I would love to carry some of these books.
 Do you have a source?
 Thank you.
 Happy sewing